 When lives are on the line, the skills and knowledge of a paramedic can make the difference between life and death.
 This challenging career offers an active lifestyle and the opportunity to help others.
-You’ll also be challenged academically and physically, as you build the educational foundation required for the career.

 People’s lives often depend on the quick reaction and competent care of paramedics.
 Incidents as varied as automobile accidents, heart attacks, slips and falls, childbirth, and gunshot wounds all require immediate medical attention.
 Paramedics provide this vital service as they care for and transport the sick or injured to a medical facility.
 The Bachelor of Applied Health Science – Paramedic degree program prepares learners to be an integral part of the health care team, primarily within the pre-hospital environment.

 Our paramedic program is accredited by the Canadian Medical Association (CMA) which signifies that our paramedic program has met national standards and that the education provided is relevant to current clinical practice.
 Ensuring that paramedics have the required competencies for entry to practice is an important contribution to Canada’s health system.

 Prospective students must be mature and highly motivated to deal with the stress of emergency care, critical care and shift work.
 Paramedics must think independently, exercise good judgment, communicate effectively with others and work well in multidisciplinary environments.
 The training provided not only addresses the necessary skills of a paramedic but also the skills required to perform with confidence in a variety of situations, effectively interact with others and maintain professional decorum whether in simple or complex situations.
 The program also addresses topics on physical fitness and healthy lifestyles, psychology, philosophy and interdisciplinary communication.